BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/device-firmware-refactor/device-firmare-refactor.md

     "state": "<value>"
     }
     ```
-- Please ensure that for the Communication Device (Zero + Sara R4) to successfully get the configuration, the published configuration on the MQTT config topic should be a retained message.
+- Please ensure that for the Communication Device (Zero + Sara R4) to successfully get the configuration, the published configuration on the MQTT config topic should be a retained message.<br>
 ![Retained Device Config](./assets/sensor_config.png)